-We’ve talked a lot on our blog about debt recovery, and how bankruptcy can work for you.
+We’ve talked a lot on our blog about how to get out of debt and how bankruptcy can help many people get back on track.
 But how can you prevent debt from accumulating in the first place?
-If you’ve had a bankruptcy, how can you get your credit back on track?
-Today we’ll be posting the first part of a four-part series on financial responsibility, starting with how to create a basic budget.
+To do that, you should know how to create a basic budget.

 Are you struggling with unmanageable debt?